 Recent research on growth empirics has focused on resolving model and variable uncertainty.
 The conventional approach has been to assume a linear growth process and then to proceed with investigating the relevant variables that determine cross-country growth.
 This paper questions the linearity assumption underlying the vast majority of such research and uses recently developed nonparametric techniques to handle nonlinearities as well as select relevant variables.
 We show that inclusion of nonlinearities is necessary for determining the empirically relevant variables and uncovering key mechanisms of the growth process.
 We also show how nonparametric methods can sometimes point towards the correct parametric specification.
 Each of these points is demonstrated by considering specific growth theories.

-Trade Creation and Diversion Revisited: Accounting for Model
+Creation and Diversion Revisited: Accounting for Model Uncertainty and Natural

 The effect of Preferential Trade Agreements (PTAs) on trade flows is subject to model uncertainty stemming from the diverse and even contradictory effects suggested by the theoretical PTA literature.
 The existing empirical literature has produced remarkably disparate results and the wide variety of empirical approaches reflects the uncertainty about the incorrect set of explanatory variables that ought to be included in the analysis.
 To account for the model uncertainty that surrounds the validity of the competing PTA theories, we introduce Bayesian Model Averaging (BMA) to the PTA literature.
 Statistical theory shows that BMA successfully incorporates model uncertainty in linear regression analysis by minimizing the mean squared error, and by generating predictive distributions with optimal predictive performance.
 Once model uncertainty is addressed as part of the empirical strategy, we find strong evidence of trade creation, trade diversion, and open bloc effects.
 Our results are robust to a range of alternative empirical specifications proposed by the recent PTA literature.

 Journal of Economic Dynamics and Control, September 2011.
-[Lead article] Download PDF file.
+Download PDF file.

 This paper uses dynamic general equilibrium and computational methods, inspired by the multi-sector growth model structure in Stephen Turnovsky's previous and more recent work, to develop a theory that unifies two of the traditional explanations of structural change: sector-biased technical change and non-homothetic preferences.
 More specifically, we build a multisector overlapping-generations growth model with endogenous technical-change and non-homothetic preferences based on an expanding-variety setup with two different R&D technologies; one for agriculture, and another for non-agriculture.
 Results give additional support to the biased technical-change hypothesis as an important determinant of the structural transformation.
 The paper also explores where this bias might come from.
 Our findings suggest that production-side specific factors, such as asymmetries in cross-sector knowledge spillovers could be behind it, and therefore be important to fully explain the process of structural change.

-Default Priors and Predictive Performance in Bayesian Model
+Priors and Predictive Performance in Bayesian Model Averaging, with Application

 Bayesian model averaging (BMA) has become widely accepted as a way of accounting for model uncertainty, notably in regression models for identifying the determinants of economic growth.
 To implement BMA the user must specify a prior distribution in two parts: a prior for the regression parameters and a prior over the model space.
 Here we address the issue of which default prior to use for BMA in linear regression.
 We compare 12 candidate parameter priors: the Unit Information Prior (UIP) corresponding to the BIC or Schwarz approximation to the integrated likelihood, a proper data-dependent prior, and 10 priors considered by Fernandez et al. (2001b).
 We also compare the uniform model prior to others that favor smaller models.
 We compare them on the basis of cross validated predictive performance on a well-known growth dataset and on two simulated examples from the literature.
 We found that the UIP with uniform model prior generally outperformed the other priors considered.
 It also identified the largest set of growth determinants.